 - Top with the piece of bread that’s both buttered and spread with mayo.

 - Spread some butter on the bottom of the Panini press or George Foreman grill.
 Place the sandwich non-buttered bread side down and cook until cheese melts and bread is golden brown.

 - Meanwhile fry one or two eggs in some butter in a frying pan.
-When the sandwich is done, open it back up and slide the eggs inside.
+When the sandwich is done, sandwich the egg(s) in between both pieces of bread.
 Serve immediately and enjoy!

 I know I’ve said before that I don’t like cheese any other cheese on a breakfast sandwich besides American.
 This is true — with one exception.
 You cannot pair artisan bread with American cheese.
 It’s just wrong.
 Wrong in so many ways, I can’t begin to explain.
 Instead use a cheese that melts easily like mozzarella or fontina.
 You will thank me for this little piece of culinary advice.

 Also, I know a lot of people frown upon mayonnaise.
 It’s fatty.
 It’s bad for you.
 Etcetera, etcetera.
 This is true.
 But if you don’t eat mayonnaise every day (especially if you rarely ever eat it), you should put mayo on this melt.
 It really makes it that much more meltier.
 Your taste buds will thank me!